blended-insights/carver/apps/api/README.md

 The API implements a reliable queue system for file operations to handle high request volumes and prevent race conditions:

+- **Redis First Storage**: Files are immediately stored in Redis before being added to the processing queue
 - **Bull Queue**: Background processing with automatic retries and failure handling
 - **Redis Locking**: Prevents race conditions with a simple, robust locking mechanism
 - **Sequential Processing**: Ensures jobs are processed one at a time